(Download PDF of this Guide)

 - For example, if the furnace is broken and it is very cold outdoors, one to two days may be considered reasonable (assuming that a qualified repair person is available within that time period).

 - If the landlord does not make the repairs within a reasonable period of time, the tenant may either make the repairs or hire someone to do them.
 The tenant may then deduct the cost of the repairs from the rent when it is due.
 The tenant should keep all receipts for the repairs.
-(It is also recommended that you give the landlord a written notice that explains why you did not pay the full amount of the rent.
-Always keep a copy of this notice!)

 Using the Repair and Deduct remedy can be effective, but it carries some risk.
 For example, it is possible that the defects to the unit are not serious enough to justify using the repair and deduct remedy.
 If so, the landlord can sue the tenant to recover the money deducted from the rent, or attempt to evict the tenant for nonpayment of rent.
 If the tenant deducted money for repairs not covered by this legal remedy, or they didn’t give the landlord proper notice, or reasonable time to make the repairs, the court can order the tenant to pay the full rent (even though the tenant paid for the repairs), or order that an eviction could proceed.
 If you are unclear as to whether or not the defects in your unit warrant the use of Repair and Deduct remedy, speak with an attorney or (if you are a currently registered UC Berkeley student) make an appointment with SLS.